DarthChurros/MKS21X-FinalProject/README.md

 Tejas fixes super conflicts
 Alma wrote substitutioncipher and caesar cipher, will have to adjust them according to new class structure

+Jan 9, 2018:
+Tejas beings on vignere cipher alma adjust substitution and caesar

+jan 10, 2018:
+tejas finishes vignere
+alma begins bookcipher, runtime very very slow. has to look into using string instead of arraLyist to hold data perhas or for quicker way to scan through very long list of chars. difficult